State-by-State Guide to Face Mask Requirements

 Learn more: Read the Kansas health department's mask guidance.

-Kentucky's general mask mandate ended June 11, 2021, along with the state's remaining COVID-19 health restrictions.
-Masking is encouraged for Kentuckians when they are with people from outside their household and required for adults in some health care, day care and early education settings.
+Kentucky's general mask mandate ended June 11, 2021, along with the state's remaining COVID-19 health restrictions for the general public.

 Learn more: Read the Kentucky Department of Public Health's COVID-19 prevention and treatment guidance.